cloudevents/spec/messagecatalog/spec.md

   - OPTIONAL
 - Assigned by the server.

+#### `relatedto` (message definition)

+- Type: `String`
+- Description: Declares that this message is related to another message definition.
+- Constraints:
+  - OPTIONAL.
+  - MUST refer to an existing `id` within the same message definition group
+  - MUST conform with RFC3986/3.3 `segment-nz-nc` syntax
+- Examples:
+  - myMessageDefinition
+  - my-MessageDefinition

+#### `relatedvia` (message definition)

+- Type: `String`
+- Description: Indicates how the relationship to an instance of the other message definition is identified.
+The content of this attribute depends on the message definition format and is respectively discussed in [section 3](#3-message-definition-formats).
+- Constraints:
+  - OPTIONAL.
+  - MUST conform with RFC3986/3.3 `segment-nz-nc` syntax
+- Examples:
+  - properties.correlationid (AMQP)
+  - id (CloudEvents)

+#### `relation` (message definition)

+- Type: `String`
+- Description: Qualifies the relationship expressed by `relatedto`.
+The attribute can take on any value and can therefore be used for any relationship.
+A set of well-known values is defined below.
+- Constraints:
+  - OPTIONAL.
+SHOULD be set when `relatedto` is set.
+  - The following values SHOULD be used and interpreted as follows:
+    - `reply`: This message is a potential reply to the message identified by `relatedto`.
+The relationship is not exclusive.
+Multiple message definitions may have such a relationship with one other message definition and a single message sent might have one reply (request-reply) or multiple of the same or different replies (scatter-gather).
+    - `followup`: A followup is a message that follows and is related to a prior message.
+A transmission that consists of multiple messages consists of a lead message (which may itself be related to another message) and one or more followups.
+    - `end`: An end message is a `followup` that marks the end of a transmission if that end cannot be otherwise expressed in the followup content.
+    - `report`: This message is a potential report related to the message identified by `relatedto`.
+A report makes an infrastructure-level statement about the acceptance or delivery of a message and is typically not exposed to the application code.
+- Examples:
+  - reply
+  - end

 ### 2.2.5 Message definition version

 A message definition version is an object that defines the concrete shape of a